wwslau/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-It is for my Data Science Class Assignmnet
+It is for my Data Science Class Assignment

+This is my first change.